Emanuelebalor/Auto-shopping-cart/README.md

 About the project:

-This project consists of the automation of https://qa-practice.netlify.app/auth_ecommerce.html module, it logsin, adds the specified items to cart, updates the quantitty and/or removes items from cart, and checks-out
+This project is made using Python, Selenium and Chromedriver.
+The project automates the process of a customer loging into a site, selecting items and quantities and sending a purchase order.